AscensionGameDev/Intersect-Documentation/dev/start/github.md

 ![forking](https://www.ascensiongamedev.com/resources/filehost/209a31015a60ae45664c25e82d17b688.png)

 When done you will have your own copy of the Intersect repo that remains linked to the offical repo.
-Later you can pull official updates into your code base or even submit a reset to contribute your code back to the base engine.
+Later you can pull official updates into your code base or even submit a pull request to contribute your code back to the base engine.

 ## Cloning Intersect
 The last step is to clone your Intersect code repository onto your computer.
 Now that you've installed Github desktop and forked the Intersect repo this is really easy.